This article will encompass all portalAPI calls that are related to /portalAPI/ApplicationFile/* endpoints

 - processPath

-- All available application file rule fields are listed below, but only the file rule fields directly related to the rule being added need to be included.
+- All available application file rule fields are listed below.
+Only the fields directly related to the rule being added need to be included.
 The following application file rule fields can be used:

 -

-- isHashOnly: This field is used when creating a hash only rule.
-When creating a hash only rule, this field must be set to true.
-Otherwise, this field can be set to false or omitted completely.
+isHashOnly: This field is used when adding a hash-only rule.
+When adding a hash-only rule, this field must be set to true.
+Otherwise, this field can be omitted or set to false.

-- notes: This field is designed to provide information on when the definition was added, what rule was added, who added/edited it, and any further information.
+notes: This field is used to provide information on when the definition was added, what rule was added, who added/modified it, and any further information.
 While nothing can be entered into this field using a pair of quotation marks (""), it is recommended to include the above information to assist you and your users in identifying the context of why the application file rule may have been added.

 Required body